cartesi/docs/cartesi-rollups_versioned_docs/version-2.0/tutorials/ether-wallet.md

 The [`EtherPortal`](../api-reference/json-rpc/portals/EtherPortal.md) contract allows anyone to perform transfers of Ether to a dApp.
 All deposits to a dApp are made via the `EtherPortal` contract.

-The [`DAppAddressRelay`](../api-reference/json-rpc/relays/relays.md) contract provides the critical information (the dApp's address) that the voucher creation process needs to function correctly.
-Without this relay mechanism, the off-chain part of the dApp wouldn't know its on-chain address, making it impossible to create valid vouchers for withdrawals.

 :::note
 Run `cartesi address-book` to get the addresses of the `EtherPortal` contract.
 Save these as constants in the `index.ts` file.
 :::